 This Modification meets the requirements for Self-Governance and there are no identified material impacts.
-This is a housekeeping Modification that will ensure all UNC parties across the GB gas industry remain compliant after physically switching from facsimile to digital communication alternatives.
+It is believed that compliance with UNC obligations will be unaffected by the update to Code Communications.
+This is a housekeeping-Modification that will ensure all UNC parties across the GB-gas industry remain compliant after physically switching from facsimile to digital communication alternatives.
 As such, shippers, DNOs, IGTs and the NTS will all benefit equally, and no single party will be discriminated against because of this Modification.